philippj/SteamworksPy/README.md

 There is now an experimental branch for converting the project to match my [Godot Engine module](https://github.com/Gramps/GodotSteam) in functionality and fix some problems with the original.
 Once completed, it will move to the master branch.

-# Latest Updates
+# Latest Updates - Version 1.6
+- Added: all Apps functions from Experimental branch
+- Added: all Screenshot functions from Experimental branch
-- Added: missing Utils functions
+- Added: all User functions from Experimental branch
+- Changed: steamInit to give correct feedback, now returns INT instead of BOOL
+	- Note: if you used version 1.5 or lower, you need to update how your steamInit() works in your project or it may crash
+- Changed: some commenting formats
-- Removed: docs folder as docs are now their own branch
+- Removed: HasOtherApp() which is now IsSubscribedApp()

 # Some Notes
 While I am still tinkering away with this, here are some things to note: